folkertvanheusden/8086-processor-emulation-validation-testset/README.md

 When successfully executed, 0xa5ee in the SI register and then HLT is invoked.
 A failed test only runs HLT at some point.

+interrupt.py is a seperate test file.
+It tests if the emulator emulates the pic and interrupt handling correctly.

 test the test set
 -----------------